 - Create a better working environment free of safety and health hazards;

 - Boost worker morale by involving workers in creating a culture that emphasizes a safe and healthful workplace;

 - Encourage safety in the community as workers may transfer safe and healthy work practices outside of the workplace.

 Build a Reputation

-- Receive official recognition from OSHA for your achievement of SHARP status and for maintaining an exemplary injury and illness prevention program;
+- Receive official recognition from OSHA for your achievement of SHARP status and for maintaining an exemplary safety and health programs;

 - Become a leader in your industry by providing a safe and healthy workplace for workers;